How to Apply

 Introduction to the Program

 Ecuador is a country overflowing with rich culture and a history that has shaped current day Quito into a vibrant city with diverse populations, foods, traditions, and perspectives.
 Over the years, many indigenous peoples have migrated into Quito, the capital city, to seek out opportunity.
 The diversity of cultures, traditions, and dialects make Quito a unique city which reflects the diversity of its many peoples.
-In Ecuador, one of seventeen megadiverse countries in the world, Vanderbilt students are immersed in Ecuadorian culture by working alongside community leaders, educators, and public health specialists to better understand social and environmental injustices, specifically in the realms of public health and education, from a community-based service perspective.
+In Ecuador, one of seventeen megadiverse countries in the world, Vanderbilt students are immersed in Ecuadorian culture by working alongside community leaders, educators, and public health specialists to better understand social, racial, and environmental injustices, specifically in the realms of public health and education, from a community-based service perspective.
 Through a close partnership with the Simon Bolivar Spanish Immersion School and Foundation and other local agencies in Quito, the Ecuador Global Service Immersion project seeks to achieve mutually beneficial outcomes for the Vanderbilt student cohort, local partners, and the communities they serve.
 The program emphasizes the importance of human connectedness, integrated sustainable development, cultural sensitivity, and a humble and informed approach to international service.

 OACS Global OACS Service Programs challenge students to question their perspectives and roles in the shared human experience through pre-service curriculum, intensive service, post-service skills application, and continuous reflection.
 Founded upon contemporary service-learning theory, the programs are planned in order to best facilitate students’ abilities to connect meaningfully with people different from themselves through humble engagement and reciprocal dialogues within host communities.
 Through this exposure to firsthand knowledge and lived experiences, students will examine the deeper issues related to equity and justice and identify systematic barriers to equality and inclusivity.
 Students with a sincere desire to grapple with the complexity of human connectedness, to challenge their known values, and to reconcile academic knowledge with an authentic exploration of social and environmental injustices are encouraged to apply for an OACS Service Program.